5 Best Benchtop Band Saws – Small Bandsaws Reviewed in 2023

 Ease of Setup

 If we have a #1 rule of buying saws, it’s this: you don’t always need the most saw you can get.
-It came up with horsepower, and it’s coming up again now.
 You’re not less of a woodworker if you buy a lighter saw so you can carry it to your basement.

-That said, some beginners will buy a saw with a huge amount of adjustment options they don’t actually need.
-This is why knowing what you want to do is so important: you don’t need three speeds to build a cutting board, any more than you need a graphing calculator to do arithmetic.
+Some beginners will buy a saw with adjustment options they don’t need.
+That is why knowing what you want to do is so important.
+For example, you don’t need three speeds to build a cutting board.

 Price

 If you automatically buy the cheapest band saw you can find, you won’t always save money.
-Ever hear the fable about the poor man who pays more for boots than the rich man, because he has to buy a new pair every year while the rich man’s boots hold up for five?
+Have you ever heard the fable about the poor man who pays more for boots than the rich man because he has to buy a new pair every year while the rich man’s boots hold up for five?
 Power tools are like that.
 A cheap band saw might cost you so much in repairs and necessary add-ons that you eventually eat the savings.
 That’s why the Grizzly G0555XH edged out the Delta 28-400 for the top spot.
-The Delta performed almost as well as the Grizzly, but it didn’t arrive as a complete package.

 Conclusion:

-We hope these reviews have given you the tools you need to start on the search for one of the best woodworking tools you’ll ever buy.
+We hope these reviews have given you the tools to start searching for one of the best woodworking tools you’ll ever buy.
 Good luck shopping, and we’ll see you in the workshop!